IgnasiLucas/fish/README.md

 2016-04-13
 ----------
-I will use bbmerge, from the bbmap package, to attempt more permissive merging of at least one sample, to check if that removes the problem of split clusters between merged and non-merged reads.
+I used bbmerge, from the bbmap package, to attempt more permissive merging of at least one sample, to check if that removes the problem of split clusters between merged and non-merged reads.
+Conclusion: de novo assemblies, based on k-mers, are not more sensitive than PEAR.
+This option is discarded.

 2016-04-11